Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 The falling slabs crushed cars on the street below, trapping the people who were inside.

-Embedded in those concrete slabs were decorative pebbles that shook loose and showered the street, people, and cars below like rock-hard hail stones falling from the sky.
+The concrete slabs were covered with decorative pebbles, which shook loose and showered the street, people, and cars below, like rock-hard hail stones falling from the sky.

 The noise of the quake was a deafening roar.

-These black and white 1964 Alaska earthquake pictures by Helen Bucy have an almost haunting quality about them.
+These black and white 1964 Alaska earthquake pictures by Helen Bucy have an almost haunting quality.

 And we can learn about the astounding power of this quake.

-Torn from their foundations, many houses in the Anchorage area, known as Turnagain, slid violently toward the cold, murky waters of Cook Inlet before coming to rest.
+Torn from their foundations, many houses in the Anchorage area, known as Turnagain, slid violently toward the cold, muddy waters of Cook Inlet before coming to rest.

-As you can see from these pictures, the powerful quake left a lot of these homes sitting on broken chunks of land with trees sticking out sideways
+As you can see from these pictures, the powerful quake left many of these homes sitting on broken chunks of land with trees sticking out sideways.

-Homes above the ground, some under and some completely torn apart.
+Some homes were left above the ground, some below it, and some were completely torn apart.

 After the five-minute quake finally ended, life changed forever.

-1964 Alaska earthquake pictures like the one above, remind us of just how destructive the quake was for the people of Anchorage.
+1964 Alaska earthquake pictures, like the one above, remind us of how destructive the quake was for the people of Anchorage.

-Homes torn apart.
-In most cases, while people were still in them.
+Homes were torn apart while people were still in them.

-During the quake, some survivors reported that the extreme movement of of the earth sometimes plunged them and their homes underground before pushing them back up again.
+During the quake, some survivors reported that the earth's extreme movement sometimes plunged them and their homes underground before pushing them back up again.

 photo by Ed Rosek